 Choose protein-rich foods.
 Protein helps the body to repair cells and tissues.
 It also helps your immune system recover from illness.
 Include a source of lean protein at all meals and snacks.
 Good sources of lean protein include:

 - Lean meats such as chicken, fish, or turkey

 - Low-fat dairy products such as milk, yogurt, and cheese or dairy substitutes

 - Soy foods

 Include whole grains.
-Whole grains provide a good source of carbohydrate and fiber, which help keep your energy levels up.
-Good sources of whole grain foods include:
+Whole grains provide a good source of carbohydrates and fiber which help keep your energy levels up.
+Good sources of whole grains include:

 - Whole wheat breads

 Eat a variety of fruits and vegetables every day.
 Fruits and vegetables offer the body antioxidants, which can help fight against cancer.
 Choose a variety of colorful fruits and vegetables to get the greatest benefit.
 Aim to eat a minimum of 5 servings of fruits and vegetables daily.